 - You need to move fast.
 Prioritize getting 2 quicksilver flasks.
 Do Medicine Chest quest (first side quest) for a flask if it’s your first character in a league.
 Learn to always be under the effect of these flasks.
 As you will kill monsters flasks will recharge.
 Id blue boots until you get a movement speed bonus on them.
 If you come across any spare quicksilver flasks you can use them to create or upgrade your movement speed boots by vendoring a white boots (create)/blue boots with move speed (upgrade) + Augmentation Orb + Quicksilver Flask.
 If you leveling your second+ char buy him Karui Ward unique amulet and WanderLust unique boots.

 - Don’t kill everything.
 You need to prioritize running forward over killing stuff.
 Try to kill only enough stuff to be around 4 levels lower that the zone you are currently running.
 Don’t waste time killing rares, try to aim for killing as much monsters per skill use as possible.
-If you fall behind in levels you might catch up in zones with high mobs density like act 2 Northern Forest and act 4 Dried lake.
+If you fall behind in levels you might catch up in zones with high mobs density.

-- Don’t waste your time in town.
+- Dont waste your time in town.
 The less you are looking into vendors and organizing your stash the faster you will get to endgame.
 Also minimize picking up items and going to town to sell them.
 Do it only to get orbs you need to do your vendor recipes or potential upgrades to your current gear.
-You will get a lot more currency farming dried lake if you get to it fast.
+You will get a lot more currency farming maps if you get to them fast.

 - Skip all side quests.
 You can do them later when you have faster movement and can ignore mobs because you’re overleveled.

 - Skip all masters.
-You get masters ex based on the zone level master is in.
-So doing your first mission in merciless can instantly set your master to level 2-3.
+You get masters exp based on the zone level master is in.
+So doing your first mission in later acts can instantly set your master to level 2-3.

 - Skip doing lab until you are over leveled by 10+ levels at least.
 If you feel your surviving/killing while your leveling is ok and don’t need a boost don’t bother with the lab until merciless dried lake.

 - Try to use skills that allow movement while damaging.
-Earthquake/Warchief Totem for melee, Firetrap/flame totem/firestorm for spells, Caustic arrow for bows.
-This way you’ll be on the go while you’re gaining exp and have an easier time killing bosses underleveled by not being hit.
+For example Earthquake/Warchief Totem for melee, Firetrap/flame totem/firestorm for spells, Caustic arrow for bows.
+This way youll be on the go while youre gaining exp and have an easier time killing bosses underleveled by not being hit.
 Alternatively use skills with as much area coverage as possible.

 - Prioritize damage over survivability while you level.
 Take damage nodes on the tree even if you are not planning to use them in your build later on.
-Remember you have 24 respec points from all side quests so it is perfectly normal to have a leveling build till you merciless dried lake and then respect to your actual endgame build you have planned.
+Remember you have 24 respec points from all side quests so it is perfectly normal to have a leveling build till maps and then respect to your actual endgame build you have planned.

 - Keep your life flask up to date.
 Selling 3 of the same flasks will give you flask of 1 tier higher.